 - More regional regulations are expected to follow these models

-These regulations are creating a global patchwork of requirements that make cookie-dependent strategies increasingly complex to manage legally.
+Together these laws create a global patchwork of requirements that makes cookie-dependent strategies harder to run legally.

-Early adopters of cookieless strategies are reporting mixed but promising results:
+Early adopters of cookieless strategies report mixed but promising results:

 - Contextual targeting is showing 80-90% of the performance of cookie-based retargeting in some sectors